 Horizontes was shot in Havana, Cuba.
 From run-down rehearsal rooms to to the legendary stages of Havana’s Grand Theater, Amanda and Viengsay dedicate themselves wholeheartedly to the demands of classical ballet.
 Their every step and aspiration echo the great achievements of their predeccessor Alicia Alonso “prima ballerina assoluta” still invincibile, even at 90.

-(Above) Amanda de Jesús Pérez Duarte, 14, a young and aspiring ballet dancer, has dedicated all her efforts into preparing for her exam, the first step towards being accepted into Alicia Alonso’s ballet company.
+(Above) One of the main three characters of the film Horizontes, A Tribute To Cuban Ballet: Amanda de Jesús Pérez Duarte, 14, a young and aspiring ballet dancer, has dedicated all her efforts into preparing for her exam, the first step towards being accepted into Alicia Alonso’s ballet company.

 (Above) Amanda’s parents gave up their jobs and house in the provinces to move to the capital, where the family now lives in a small run-down one-bedroom apartment in Havana Vieja.
 They firmly believe in their daughter’s talent and are prepared to do anything to see Amanda succeed as a classical dancer.